Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Queen Hatshepsut took extreme pride in her belief that she was the true pharaoh of the Egyptians.
 The reason she believed she was the true pharaoh was that her father, Thutmose I, had designated her as the heir to the Egyptian throne.
 Hatshepsut felt that the word of her father took even greater importance because she believed he was actually the god Amun.

-Inside the Hatshepsut’s Temple is a shrine dedicated to Amun.
+Inside Hatshepsut’s Temple is a shrine dedicated to Amun.
 This shrine is not nearly as well preserved as the tombs in the Valley of the Kings, but there are some examples of hieroglyphics and Egyptian art that are still intact.

 Amun Shrine at Hatshepsut's Temple